MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/managed-partners/xcode-ios/xcode-ios-mp.md

 ## Add Xbox Live libraries to the project

-Add the 3 XBL iOS frameworks to your project, as follows.
+Add the Xbox Live iOS frameworks (that is, libraries) to your project, as follows.

 1. Under **Project Settings**, select the **General** tab, scroll down to **Embedded Binaries**, and then click the **+** button.